Virgin Express: History

 Virgin Express was founded on 23 April 1996, when the Virgin Group (with chairman Richard Branson) bought the Belgian leisure airline EBA - EuroBelgian Airlines, founded by Victor Hasson and Georges Gutelman, and rebranded it Virgin Express.
 It also took over EBA's fleet of Boeing 737s and operated this type of aircraft from thereon.
 The airline soon concentrated on low-budget scheduled flights out of its Brussels hub, and became a major competitor for Sabena and later SN Brussels Airlines.

 In October 2004, the Virgin Group sold its assets to SN Brussels Airlines, and both airlines were integrated into the parent holding company SN Airholding, chaired by Viscount Étienne Davignon.

 On 31 March 2006, SN Brussels Airlines and Virgin Express announced their merger into a single company, named Brussels Airlines.
 The combined airline added long haul destinations and strengthened its position in Africa.

-Destinations

 Fleet

-The Virgin Express fleet consisted of the following aircraft (as of August 2006):
+During its 11-year existence, Virgin Express had operated the following aircraft:

 Three Boeing 737-300 (OO-VEX, OO-VEG and OO-VEH) were fitted with winglets (March 2007).
-The airline operated a maximum of 26 737s at its peak, and was given the first Joint Aviation Authorities air operator's certificate delivered by the Belgian Civil Aviation Authorities.
-After the merger, all ten of the Virgin Express fleet went to Brussels Airlines.
+The airline operated 26 737s at its peak, and was given the first Joint Aviation Authorities air operator's certificate delivered by the Belgian Civil Aviation Authorities.
+After the merger, all 10 of the Virgin Express fleet went to Brussels Airlines.
 The airline has since phased out its Boeing 737s.

-Virgin Express also had formerly operated the following aircraft: